-Icom IC-7000, its my backup set together with a 30 Amp Switched Power Supply,and a MFJ 16010 Tuner in a metal suitcase
+Icom IC-7000, its my backup field set, in mint condition, together with a 30 Amp Switched Power Supply,and a MFJ 16010 Tuner in a metal suitcase

-Yaesu FT-817, my QRP set, 12V max.
+Yaesu FT-817 in mint condition.
+Its my QRP set, 12V max.
 DC input / 5 Watt HF output, Amateur bands only

 Clansman PRC-320UK Military HF set